 Email | Full Name | Last Password Change Date | Account status

-My task is to send such an e-mail from this template to each user in the list:
+My task is to use this template to email everyone in the Excel list:

 Body: Dear %FullUsername%,